DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   </ul>
 </div>

-Any financial support, including a potential reduction to the home fee rate (which is set at a maximum of £9,250) is dependent on your immigration status.

 <a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#rate" class="button">Check your eligibility for financial support</a>

 ## 4. Search and apply for teacher training courses

-[Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in England leading to qualified teacher status [(QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+[Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists courses in England leading to [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS).

 You can search by location, teaching subject and age group.
-You can also search for courses which pay a salary, and courses where visa sponsorship is available.
+You can also search for courses which pay a salary, and courses where student or skilled worker visa sponsorship is available.

+If you need a visa to train to teach in England, you will need a confirmed offer of a training place on a course offering student or skilled worker visa sponsorship before you apply for your visa.

 ### Ways to train